kiennp/web-assets-compiler/README.md

             "input": "",
             // output folder, relative path from work folder "output": "",
+            // watching all sub folder or not
+            // default is true
+            "includeSubFolder": true,
             // file name regex of include list
             // include all files if this value isn't set "includePattern": "",